 See: Genesis 43:30, 1Kings 3:26, Job 20:14, Song of songs 5:4, Isaiah 16:11, 63:15, Jeramiah 31:20, Lamentations 1:20, 2:11, 2 Corinthians 6:12, 7:15, Philippians1:8, 2:1, Philemon 7, 20, 1Joh 3:17, Colossians 3:12

 Science finds out details of how the bowels do all this!

 BRAIN TALKS TO GUT: through: a. chemicals in the blood, b. the spinal cord, c. hormones and d. the vagus nerve.

 Have you ever had a “gut-wrenching” experience?
 Do certain situations make you “feel nauseous, have butterflies in your stomach, feel sick to my stomach, feel scared ****less, feel gut heaviness etc?”
 All these and more are gut responses to the brain signaling that something important is happening and we need to pay attention and relate to the situation according to the type and intensity of challenge.

-The cells of the gut wall are instructed to put out cytokines to alert the immune system to fix any damage that might occur.
+The cells of the gut wall are instructed to put out cytokines to alert the immune system to fix any damage that might occur and protect against invaders.